yyang9301/AHW/README.md

 * Phasing out BRAN in favour of AVISO and OISST
 * Recalculated ERA daily clims based on new longer period
 * Calculated OISST daily clims

+## 2017/07/27
+* More phasing out of BRAN
+* Calculated AVISO daily clims